Online Resource Allocation via Static Bundle Pricing: General Framework for Static and Anonymous Bundle Pricing

-\paragraph{Menu Subadditivity.} Throughout all subsequent sections, we will assume that buyers in $\mathcal{A}_S$ purchase only menu entries that sell exactly the bundle $S$.
-This is without loss of generality: in Appendix~\ref{app:subadditivity} we show that our menu prices are essentially subadditive, hence no buyer who desires $S$ can increase their utility by purchasing entries corresponding to bundles different from $S$.

-\paragraph{Tie-Breaking.} We will also assume that buyers break ties in favour of purchasing, thus if they have value $v$ they will purchase a copy at price $v$.
-In Appendix~\ref{app:subadditivity} we remove this assumption with a small price perturbation.
+\paragraph{Price Subadditivity and Tie-Breaking.} We always assume that in step (3.1) above, every buyer $b$ selects a single menu entry that corresponds to their requested bundle $S_b$.
+In Appendix~\ref{app:subadditivity}, we show that this assumption is without loss of generality.
+More precisely, we show that our menu prices are subadditive; hence no buyer $b$ interested in $S_b$ has an incentive to select more menu entries whose union includes $S_b$.
+Moreover, we always assume that buyers break ties in favour of acceptance.
+Thus, if their value is $v$, they select a menu entry at price $v$.
+In Appendix~\ref{app:subadditivity}, we remove this assumption with a small price perturbation.